jmiskovic/lovr-phyedit/README.md

 Beware, this is a pre-alpha quality release - it is not well tested and can be prone to crashes.
 I would welcome any issue reports, feature requests, pull requests or any other feedback.

+#### Controls

+Either hand can operate all the listed commands.

+* Use Trigger to interact with UI Windows
+* Point at the collider and use A or X button to select it
+* Hold the GRIP button and move the hand to push the selected collider around
+* Use thumbstick while holding the GRIP to rotate the selected collider

 #### Scenes window

 Saving and loading of saved scenes.
 The files themselves can be found in the save directory: